Address: 2601 Dhu Varren Rd, Ann Arbor MI 48105

-Buttonbush Nature Area is a 15.3-acre park on the northeast side of Ann Arbor, near the corner of Nixon and Dhu Varren Roads.
+Buttonbush Nature Area is a 15.3-acre nature area on the northeast side of Ann Arbor, near the corner of Nixon and Dhu Varren Roads.
 View the Ann Arbor Parks and Nature Areas map for location context.
 It is connected to Foxfire East Park on its western edge, and is not far from Oakwoods Nature Area to the east, which makes it an important link in the habitat corridor in this portion of Ann

 The habitat within the park is mainly comprised of flat or gently rolling dry-mesic forest dominated by oaks and hickories.
-A large buttonbush swamp lies in the central portion of the park, and a small seasonal stream flows into the swamp from private proptery before continuing south through the park.
-Scattered throughout the forest are several vernal pools, which provide habitat for salamanders and frogs.
+A large buttonbush swamp lies in the central portion of the park, and a small seasonal stream flows into the swamp from private property before continuing south through the park.
 Other interesting species that can be found in the park include wild turkey, wood thrush, bladdernut, black ash, swamp white oak, and yellow pond lily.
 In total, there are over 160 species of plants within the park.

 - Age: Acquired in 2019